-The Portland Cement Association, in addition to serving as a clearinghouse for technical information on cement and concrete from sources worldwide, itself has sponsored research directed at extending the boundaries of technical knowledge in the field since 1918.
+The Portland Cement Association has sponsored research directed at extending the boundaries of technical knowledge in the field since 1916.

 It addresses the properties of concrete needed in construction applications, including strength and durability, and provides guidance on all aspects of concrete from mix design to batching, mixing, transporting, placing, consolidating, finishing, and curing.